gaultier/blog/wayland_from_scratch.md

 Note that I have only run it on Linux; it should work (meaning: compile and run) on other platforms running Wayland such as FreeBSD, it's just that I have not tried.

 *Note that the code in this article has not been written in the most robust way, it simply exits when things are not how they should be for example.
-So, not production ready, but still a good learnign resource and a good fundation for more.*
+So, not production ready, but still a good learning resource and a good foundation for more.*

 ## Wayland basics